cjdevault/cjdevault/README.md

 # Hi, I'm Christopher De Vault 👋

 Recent Computer Science graduate from the University of Arizona with a strong foundation in machine learning, systems programming, database engineering, and data analytics.
-I enjoy building technically challenging projects that combine software engineering, low-level systems concepts, and data-driven problem solving.
+I have experience building projects that cover principals in software engineering, low-level systems concepts, and data-driven problem solving.

 ---